"Surviving a Terror Attack made me out to be some sort of hero. But normalising disability is a much tougher challenge."

 Will does a short piece to camera explaining the reasons behind his film.

-Click on the image to see the full article or TV interview
+Click on the image to see the full article, TV interview or Podcast

 SPINAL INJURY: A LIFE CHANGING CRISIS

 In this episode we hear the life-changing story of Rubayet, who became a paraplegic in the summer of 2018.
 Disability campaigner Will Pike and fellow wheelchair user meets Rubayet to find out how he’s coping with a life-changing spinal injury.